Lobar hemorrhage is a subtype of intracranial hemorrhage, which generally carries a poor prognosis.

 - cerebral venous thrombosis

 CT is usually the modality first obtained and demonstrates a hyperdense collection of blood, located superficially within the lobes of the brain (i.e., not in the basal ganglia).
-The haemorrhages vary widely in size from only a centimetre or so (often asymptomatic) to extremely large collections.
+The hemorrhages vary widely in size from only a centimeter or so (often asymptomatic) to extremely large hematomas.

-Extension into the subdural or subarachnoid and even intraventricular space (the latter is far more common in basal ganglia haemorrhages) may be seen.
+Extension into the subdural or subarachnoid and even intraventricular space may be seen.
+Intraventricular extension is far more common in basal ganglia hemorrhages.

-MRI is usually obtained when concern exists that the bleed if from an underlying region.
-Findings depend on the size and age of the bleed (see ageing blood on MRI).
+MRI is usually obtained when concern exists that the bleed is from an underlying region.
+Findings depend on the size and age of the bleed (see aging blood on MRI).

-In cases of primary lobar haemorrhage, multiple small areas of susceptibility-induced signal drop-out may be evident in keeping with previous micro haemorrhages, suggestive of cerebral amyloid angiopathy (CAA).
+In cases of primary lobar hemorrhage, multiple small areas of susceptibility-induced signal drop-out may be evident on GRE or SWI, in-keeping with previous cerebral microhemorrhages, suggestive of cerebral amyloid angiopathy.

-The presence of single lobar haemorrhage is still part of the Boston criteria for CAA.
+The presence of single lobar hemorrhage is still part of the Boston criteria for CAA.